Sleuth (2007 film): Reception

-Leonard Maltin, who rated the original film 4 out of 4 stars, gave this version a "BOMB" rating (0 out of 4), the lowest rating he has ever given a Branagh film, stating that the new version "has every ounce of entertainment drained from it" and called the film "unbelievably bad".
+Leonard Maltin, who rated the original film four out of four stars, gave this version a "BOMB" rating (zero out of four), the lowest rating he has ever given a Branagh film, stating that the new version "has every ounce of entertainment drained from it" and called the film "unbelievably bad".

 Soundtrack

 Patrick Doyle is the composer and the music is performed by the London Symphony Orchestra.
 The soundtrack is produced by Varèse Sarabande and was released in October 2007.